St Joseph’s Catholic Academy

 - ST6 5RN

 Saint Joseph's is an inclusive mainstream Catholic primary school in Goldenhill, Stoke on Trent.
 We provide a broad and balanced curriculum to all children who attend our school, whatever their ability.
 We foster a caring and nurturing environment to promote all children to be the best they can be.

 Our mission statement is 'Learning and Growing Together in Faith and Friendship.'
-We seek to develop compassion, resourcefulness, independence and resilience in our pupils.
+We seek to develop compassion, aspiration, independence and resilience in our pupils.